BodenmillerGroup/gutenTAG/README.md

 Start date: 29.09.2022

-Latest update: 29.09.2022

-*IMPORTANT*: This script is designed to be fully automated, ie. it is not intended to be edited.
+*IMPORTANT*: The full_processing.R script is designed to be fully automated, ie. it is not intended to be edited.
 All customisation can be performed in the parameter file.

 This script receives a raw .imzML file and generates: